tracey-web/pho-mo/README.md

 This project demonstrates skills I've had the opportunity to focus and improve on over the last 6 weeks, while working with Ruby, Rails, CSS, PostgreSQL, HTML, JavaScript, and application design/deployment.

 The project itself is a web-based app that's designed for image sharing, similar to Instagram, and while it's not solving 'new' problems, unlike Instagram it enables the user to upload posts from their computer to the web-based/hosted app.
-Pho-Mo has been deployed to run off Heroku and uses the Cloudinary api as a way of storing user images for use in post-feeds and user profiles.
+Pho-Mo has been deployed to run off Heroku and uses the Cloudinary api as a way of storing user images for use in post-feeds and (eventually) user profiles.

 ## Database Models - PostgreSQL